trpc/trpc/www/docs/react/queries-and-mutations.md

 ## Queries

-You pass an an `[path, input]`-tuple as the first argument.
+You pass a `[path, input]`-tuple as the first argument.
 You'll notice that you get autocompletion on the `path` and automatic type safety on the `input`.

 If an `input`-argument is optional, you can omit the `, input` part of the argument.